-Personnel responsible for processing payment are not prohibited from adding/modifying vendor files and no other personnel periodically review changes to vendor files.
+For all 10 disbursements selected for testing, the personnel responsible for processing payments is not properly prohibited from adding/modifying vendor files, and no other personnel periodically review changes to vendor files.
+This is considered an exception.
+For attributes 5B ii, iv, and v, no exceptions were noted.